rajeshlr9/test6660/Functionality Specific doc/Readme file for Project Manh-Test-Specific-Functionalities-ScrumTeam.md

 6. Mail_to- This text box allows user to input their Email address.
 Whenever the job will be executed completely, a HTML report will be sent to the given Email address.

+7. Enable_screenshot - Allows you to get the flow level screenshots in the form of a word document attached with the mail.

+8. View_Report_on_Static_Server - Helps us view the report by logging into a remote server. this is only accessible from OCI windows system as this is built in OCI platform.